ExpressLRS/Docs/docs/info/signal-health.md

 * AUX11/ch15 is set as the "RSSI Channel" - Simply LQI although the value might be slightly off due to rounding.
 * AUX12/ch16 is set as the "RSSI Channel" - Displays the RSSI dBm scaled as a percentage from the current Sensitivity Limit to -50dBm and is a decent indicator of how much range is left before the LQI cliff (0 here = Sensitivity Limit).

-In iNAV, the RSSI Value on the OSD is called RSSI (Signal Strength), and will always display 0.
+In iNav, the RSSI Value on the OSD is called RSSI (Signal Strength), and will always display 0.
 To show a filtered (by iNav) LQI in that field, set the rssi_source to protocol using the CLI with `set rssi_source = PROTOCOL`.

 ## RF Mode Indexes (RFMD)
 OSDs report the packet rate using an index instead of the actual rate, either as a `RATE:LQ%` or with rate in the hundreds digit such as `799` where 7 is the RATE and 99 is the LQ%.
 Handsets display the rate using the RFMD telemetry item.